edhallen/GemRunner/replit.md

 *   **State Management**: Zustand is used for reactive game state, managing game phases, levels, score, player/enemy positions, questions, answers, and various stats.
 A separate store handles achievements with localStorage persistence.
 *   **Backend**: Express.js with TypeScript, designed for scalability with an abstract `IStorage` interface for easy database swapping (currently using in-memory storage, configured for Drizzle ORM).
 Routing is modular, and server-side bundling is handled by esbuild.
 *   **Game Mechanics**:
-    *   **Dual Quiz Mode**: Features both multiple-choice and typing quizzes.
-The mode is selected per session and persists until a level is completed or the game resets.
+    *   **Difficulty Levels**: Two distinct learning paths - "Learning Letters" (age 4) and "Word Recognition" (ages 5-7), selected at the name entry screen and persisting across all levels.
+    *   **Three Quiz Modes**:
+        *   Letter Sounds (for "Learning Letters"): Displays 9 letters in a 3x3 grid, speaks a letter name, and asks the player to click the matching letter.
+Requires 3 correct answers to advance.
+        *   Multiple-Choice (for "Word Recognition"): Shows 3-9 word options with audio playback.
+        *   Typing (for "Word Recognition"): Players type the word they hear.
     *   **Progressive Difficulty**: Enemy counts, health, and speed increase across five levels.
-Lesson points required to advance also increase per level (5 to 9).
+Lesson points required to advance also increase per level (5 to 9) for word recognition mode.
     *   **Horizontal Tank Battles**: Player on the left, enemies on the right, shooting horizontally.
-    *   **Word-Based Quiz System**: Dynamic question generation from an expanded word bank of 250 words, organized by difficulty, with randomized answer options (3-9 choices).
+    *   **Word-Based Quiz System**: Dynamic question generation from an expanded word bank of 250 words for word recognition, and A-Z letter pool for letter learning, with randomized answer options.
-    *   **Negative Scoring**: Incorrect quiz answers subtract points, reinforcing careful learning.
+    *   **Adaptive Scoring**: Letter mode requires 3 correct answers with no negative scoring.
+Word recognition uses lesson points with negative scoring for incorrect answers.
-    *   **Text-to-Speech**: Web Speech API integration reads quiz words aloud with optimized speed and natural pitch, personalized with player's name.
+    *   **Text-to-Speech**: Web Speech API integration reads quiz content aloud - letter names for letter mode, words for word recognition mode - with optimized speed and natural pitch, personalized with player's name.
     *   **Achievements & High Score**: A system tracks 10 learning milestones and persists high scores locally.
     *   **Power-Up System**: Health packs, rapid fire, and speed boosts randomly spawn during gameplay.